blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Vedic Shakhas.md

 I'm skipping Shrauta Sutras and Griha Sutras for now (except whenever I find it).
 EDIT: Actually, a full list is available in [[Sutras]].

-Note that several of the Shakhas have gone missing over the years.
+Note that several (thousands) of Shakhas have gone missing over the years, and we have only been able to obtain a small list.
 ## Rig Veda

 ### Shaakala Shakha